Configuration: CA Management

 Managing CA certificates

-Access Server version 2.9 and newer provides a CA Management section in the Admin Web UI where you can view your current CA certificates and generate new ones.
-Access Server manages and issues these certificates—clients that connect with an older certificate will continue to connect as long as the public and private keys of the certificates on your Access Server match.
+Access Server 2.9 and newer provides a CA Management section in the Admin Web UI where you can view your current CA certificates and generate new ones.
+Access Server manages and issues these certificates — clients that connect with an older certificate continue to connect as long as the public and private keys of the certificates on your Access Server match.

 Certificate lifetime cycle